Welcome to Banker On FIRE.

 While I am not treating this blog as a commercial venture, I would at least like to break even on the expenses involved (leaving my time aside).

-From time to time, you may see an * next to a link.
-That denotes an affiliate link, whereby the Banker on FIRE blog may get a (small) commission – at no cost to you.
+From time to time, there may be an affiliate link on this blog, which means that if you choose to buy a product or service in question, the Banker on FIRE blog may get a (small) commission – at no cost to you.

 You can rest assured that I never recommend any products or services that I do not or am not prepared to use myself.